ExtremeElectronics/PP-Lynx/README.md

 To run on the PicoPuter kit Available (soon) from extkits.co.uk

+Running programs in the TAP format are in the SD directory, for more info see the readme there.

 #Function Keys
 F1 - load taps file from SD
 F9 - Z80 reset